-Requirements for the Bachelor of Music in Performance Degree Credit Hours Foreign Language Requirement for voice students: Eight credits of study in a foreign language or pass the equivalent proficiency examination.
+I. Foreign Language Requirement for voice students: Six credits of study in a foreign language or pass the equivalent proficiency examination.
 Students may fill this requirement by taking a semester of German and one of French.
 The course (not the proficiency) can count as a General Education requirement.
 Note: the study of American Sign Language cannot be used to fulfill this requirement.
-8 (or pass proficiency exam) II.
+II.
 Music Theory.
 Total 21-22 hours.
-Elementary Harmony, Sight Singing and Ear Training (MUY 111, 112, 113, 114) Advanced Harmony, Sight Singing and Ear Training (MUY 211, 212, 213, 214) 2 Music Theory Electives - 5 credits minimum (selected from courses at or above MUY 300 le 8 8 evel) 5-6 III.
+0 Elementary Harmony, Sight Singing and Ear Training (MUY 111, 112, 113, 114) 8 Advanced Harmony, Sight Singing and Ear Training (MUY 211, 212, 213, 214) 8 1 Music Theory Electives - 5 credits minimum (selected from courses at or above MUY 300 level) 5-6

+III.
 Music History.
 Total 14 hours.

-Survey of Music Literature (MUL 202, 200) History of Music (MUH 201, 202) Electives: 6 hours (selected from MUH courses at or above the 300-level, MUH 150-History WST 250Women and Music, or MUS 510 courses as approved by the Music History faculty (HON336 seminars taught by the music faculty can also be used in the Music History category) y 6 IV.
-3Performance Major Applied Music Lessons - Instrumental = 24 hours / Vocal = 24 hours MUS 100 Recital Lab (each semester of applied lessons) Voice students take MUS 121 &122 (diction classes) during First Year First year and Sophomore year (before Junior Standing Examination): MUS 210 After passing Junior Standing Examination: MUS 450 0 4 8 16
+Survey of Music Literature (MUL 202, 200)

+History of Music (MUH 201, 202)

+Electives: 6 hours (selected from MUH courses at or above the 300-level, MUH 150 History of Jazz,

+WGS 250 Women and Music, or MUS 510 courses as approved by the Music History faculty

+(HON336 seminars taught by the music faculty can also be used in the Music History category.)

+IV.
+2Performance Major Applied Music Lessons - Instrumental = 24 hours / Vocal = 24 hours MUS 100 Recital Lab (each semester of applied lessons) Voice students take MUS 121 &122 (diction classes) during First Year First year and Sophomore year (before Junior Standing Examination): MUS 210 After passing Junior Standing Examination: MUS 450 16